MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 ## -importPFX

-CertUtil [Options] -importPFX [CertificateStoreName] PFXFile [Modifiers]
+certutil [options] -importPFX [CertificateStoreName] PFXfile [Modifiers]

 Import certificate and private key

 CertificateStoreName: Certificate store name.
 See [-store](#-store).

-PFXFile: PFX file to be imported
+PFXfile: PFX file to be imported

 Modifiers: Comma separated list of one or more of the following: